Convolutio/MuppetsBot/README.md

 ## Config

-You must create a webhook in your server.
-You must then create a `config.json` file following this schema:
+You must create in the repository's root directory a `config.json` file following this schema:

 ```json
 {